Previous ➥ Lesson 25 ➥ Next

 Jetzt hängt das Bild an der Wand.
 (Now the picture hangs on the wall.)

-In the above examples where the hat and picture are in the movement phase, the preposition "an" takes the accusative case.
-When the hat and picture are in the resting phase, the preposition "an" takes the dative.
+In the instances mentioned above, when both the hat and the picture are in motion, the preposition "an" takes the accusative case.
+However, when the hat and picture are stationary, the preposition "an" demands the dative case.

-All three possible English translations and the original German question give a sense of movement phase i.e. "where to" is Sabine taking the hat?
-The hat is moving from one place to another.
-When the movement phase is complete, we can now ask, wo ist der Hut? (where is the hat?)
-In answer to this question the preposition "an" would take dative.
+The potential English translations and the original German inquiry all convey a notion of a transitional phase, specifically, "where to" is Sabine transporting the hat?
+The hat is switching locations from one place to another.
+After the transition phase is over, we can inquire: Wo ist der Hut?
+(Where is the hat?)
+When responding to this query, the preposition "an" should be used in the dative case.

 auf (on)